Phagocyte: Viruses

-Viruses can reproduce only inside cells, and they gain entry by using many of the receptors involved in immunity.
+Viruses can reproduce only inside cells, and they can gain entry by using many of the receptors involved in immunity.
 Once inside the cell, viruses use the cell's biological machinery to their own advantage, forcing the cell to make hundreds of identical copies of themselves.
 Although phagocytes and other components of the innate immune system can, to a limited extent, control viruses, once a virus is inside a cell the adaptive immune responses, particularly the lymphocytes, are more important for defense.
 At the sites of viral infections, lymphocytes often vastly outnumber all the other cells of the immune system; this is common in viral meningitis.
 Virus-infected cells that have been killed by lymphocytes are cleared from the body by phagocytes.

 Role in apoptosis

 In an animal, cells are constantly dying.
 A balance between cell division and cell death keeps the number of cells relatively constant in adults.
 There are two different ways a cell can die: by necrosis or by apoptosis.
 In contrast to necrosis, which often results from disease or trauma, apoptosis—or programmed cell death—is a normal healthy function of cells.
 The body has to rid itself of millions of dead or dying cells every day, and phagocytes play a crucial role in this process.

 Dying cells that undergo the final stages of apoptosis display molecules, such as phosphatidylserine, on their cell surface to attract phagocytes.
 Phosphatidylserine is normally found on the cytosolic surface of the plasma membrane, but is redistributed during apoptosis to the extracellular surface by a protein known as scramblase.
 These molecules mark the cell for phagocytosis by cells that possess the appropriate receptors, such as macrophages.
 The removal of dying cells by phagocytes occurs in an orderly manner without eliciting an inflammatory response and is an important function of phagocytes.